Balance your imbalanced bite in Beverly, MA with Dr. Benjamin Polan

 Unbalanced bite can be a pain in the neck

+When your teeth are misaligned, it puts a strain on the muscles in your jaw, face, head and neck which in turn stresses the nerves that run through them.
+The tired muscles cause TMJ aches and the compressed nerves cause the TMJ pain.
 Since your whole body is composed of muscles, nerves, bones and joints that are all connected, the pain and strain can extend downward to your neck, shoulders and back.
-Some people experience a tingling or numbness in the fingers, hand or arm.
+Some people experience a tingling or numbness in their fingers, hands or arms.

 What causes the imbalance?

-TMJ does not have to result from misaligned teeth.
+The more obvious indications of a misaligned bite are an underbite, overbite or crossbite, however, TMJ does not have to result from misaligned teeth.
 There are some instances where the teeth appear to align evenly with each other, but the muscles and joints are still in an uncomfortable position relative to the jaw.
-TMJ could also result from poorly restored teeth, missing teeth, thumb sucking, certain types of trauma to the jaw and habits developed during childhood.
+TMJ also results from poorly restored teeth, missing teeth, thumb sucking, certain types of trauma to the jaw and habits developed during childhood.

-An misaligned bite can throw your whole body off
+A misaligned bite can throw your whole body off

 You may begin to hunch your shoulders or slide your head forward in an attempt to compensate for the pain, causing postural problems.
-These types of changes to your facial appearance and body posturing may not be immediately noticeable by you since they occur over time as your body tries to adjust.
+These types of changes to your facial appearance and body posturing may not be immediately noticeable since they occur over time as your body tries to adjust.